okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Caveats

-* You must provide one of your [subdomains](https://en.wikipedia.org/wiki/Subdomain) for customizing the Okta URL domain.
-Okta doesn't support the use of a root name.
+* You must provide a [subdomain](https://en.wikipedia.org/wiki/Subdomain) for customizing the Okta URL domain.
+Okta doesn't support the use of a root domain name.

 * Okta currently only supports 2048-bit keys for the private key that you upload.
 However, your certificate chain can use keys of any size.